joshbegley/nyt-latest/previous.md

 `The Belarusian recovered from last year's final defeat to Coco Gauff to win in straight sets`\
 https://nytimes.com/athletic/5752164/2024/09/07/sabalenka-pegula-us-open-final-result-analysis/

-**‘Numerous’ People Shot on Kentucky Highway, Officials Say**\
+**Five People Shot on Kentucky Highway, Officials Say**\
-`How many people were shot and what led up to the shooting on I-75 near London, Ky., was not immediately clear.`\
+`The victims were in stable condition, the authorities said.
+What led up to the shooting on I-75 near London, Ky., was not immediately clear.`\
 https://nytimes.com/2024/09/07/us/shooting-kentucky-highway.html

 **Meek: Michigan's new era begins with Texas razing Big House**\